 Different proof memes may be interchangeable.
 It is not unusual to find some theorems with five or more distinct proofs.
 Some are known to have hundreds of distinct proofs.
 Each proof by itself establishes factual certainty within the logic and foundations of the theory.
 More proofs do not make the theorem more certain and integral.
 But multiple proofs can make the surrounding mathematics richer.

-There will always be rewarding, challenging work for the mathematics construction crew.
+For the indefinite future, there will be rewarding, challenging work for the mathematics construction crew.
 Since it is of mind, multiple minds working together may be expected to advance the construction project more rapidly.
 More complete understanding of mathematics requires our greatest human ingenuity, enhanced through teamwork.
-Thus, the romantic model of lone genius-types laboring in solitude may need supplementing.
-Great leaps will still be made by lone geniuses, but most of future mathematical progress will result from participation in that great, continuing conversation between mathematical minds around the globe and across the centuries.
+Thus, we may need to emend the romantic model of a lone genius-type, laboring years in solitude.
+The greatest leaps will still be expected from such extreme, solitary labor of a most brilliant mind, but most of future mathematical progress will result from participation in that great, continuing conversation between mathematical minds around the globe and across the centuries.

 The Manuscript Can Be Edited

-The two essential components of formal mathematics, demonstrable proof and axioms, are not fixed.
+Fundamental change close to our core truths can also be imagined and implemented.
+Even the essential components of formal mathematics are not fixed.
 Various choices of logic and axioms have been proposed since Euclid’s time.
 Their choice determines the utility of the mathematics that result, the limits of the mathematics that result, and the ease with which that mathematics can be developed.

 A specific set of choices, which we have refined for the last few centuries, has served us without change for the last 100 years or so.
 In that time, however, some cracks have been discovered in more esoteric areas that will ultimately require attention of very smart people.

-We might intuit that exercising choice in logic and assumption will produce different mathematics.
+We might intuit that exercising choice in logic and assumption will produce different mathematics variants.
 Universality will then require showing equivalence of any mathematics model variants.

-Mathematical sufficiency may be validated, providing for a future Eureka moment – our millennia-long thought construction is completed!
-But we now suspect this will not come easily nor from within the current construction, since no set of consistent axioms can validate itself.
+Can mathematical sufficiency be validated, providing for a future Eureka moment – our millennia-long thought construction is completed?
+We now suspect this will not come easily nor from within the current construction, since no set of consistent axioms can validate itself.